Black Friday deals 2022 are here – follow live

-Black Friday deals 2022 – live: Latest savings on Ninja, Xbox, Apple iPhone, Pixel 7 and more
+Black Friday deals 2022 – live: Latest savings on Nespresso, Apple, Nintendo and more

-The sale starts on Friday, but you can already find discounts from KitchenAid, Pandora and more
+The sale starts on Friday, but you can already find discounts from Gtech, Screwfix and more

-There are just a few days left until Black Friday, but if you’re on the lookout for a bargain you’ll find early discounts on everything from air fryers to TVs at Currys, Amazon, Argos and other retailers.
+There are three days left until Black Friday but, if you’re on the lookout for a bargain, you’ll find early discounts on everything from air fryers to TVs at Currys, Amazon, Argos and other retailers.

 Ahead of the sale itself, stores are slashing the price of Lego sets, laptops, mattresses, home appliances, beauty, fashion and toys.
 But with deals coming in thick and fast, it can be hard to spot the good offers from the bad ones.